Dennis M Hope, owner of the moon.

-Well, this is the only job I’ve had since 1995, which is when I started doing this full time.
-We’ve sold 611 million acres of land on the moon, 325 million acres on Mars, and a combined 125 million acres on Venus, Io, and Mercury.
+Well, this is the only job I’ve had since 1995, which is when I started doing this full-time.
+We’ve sold 611 million acres of land on the moon, 325 million acres on Mars and a combined 125 million acres on Venus, Io (one of Jupiter’s moons) and Mercury.

 Dennis with his map of the moon.
 The red markings are the areas he's already sold.